bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 - Disable `Use a prediction service to load pages more quickly`

+- Disable `Allow sites to check if you have payment methods saved`

-- In *Content Settings / Cookies*, enable `Keep local data only until you quit your browser`
+- In `Site Settings` / `Cookies` enable `Keep local data only until you quit your browser`

-- Enable `Block third-party cookies`

-Note, the second to last cookie setting will clear your session cookies upon browser exit.
+Note, the last cookie setting will clear your session cookies upon browser exit.
 Session cookies can be used to track and de-anonymize users, by clearing them you increase your privacy at the expense of more frequent re-login into web services.
 This latter inconvenience is not that onerous with browser auto-filled usernames and passwords.

 Email
 =====